jurajsic/DQBDD/README.md

 ```
 DQBDD --preprocess 0 --dyn-reordering 0 file.dqdimacs
 ```
-solves the formula in `file.dqdimacs` without running the preprocessor HQSpre first (for DQDIMACS files it is enabled by default) and without using dynamic reordering of variables in BDDs as implemented in CUDD (dynamic reordering is enabled by default, DQBDD uses [Rudell's sifting algorithm](https://ieeexplore.ieee.org/document/580029)).
+solves the formula in `file.dqdimacs` without running the preprocessor HQSpre first (for DQDIMACS files preprocessing is enabled by default) and without using dynamic reordering of variables in BDDs as implemented in CUDD (dynamic reordering is enabled by default, DQBDD uses [Rudell's sifting algorithm](https://ieeexplore.ieee.org/document/580029)).

 ```
 DQBDD --localise 0 --uvar-choice 1 file.dqdimacs
 ```
-solves the formula in `file.dqdimacs` without localising quantifiers (or creating quantifier tree, which is a default behaviour) where the next universal variable for universal expansion is always the one that has the minimal number of dependent existential variables.
+solves the formula in `file.dqdimacs` without localising quantifiers (or creating quantifier tree, the default behaviour is `--localise 1`) where the next universal variable for universal expansion is always the one that has the minimal number of dependent existential variables.
 The other options of `--uvar-choice` are:
 - 0 - the order of universal variables to expand is set at beginning from the smallest to the largest number of dependencies (this is the default),
 - 2 - the next variable is chosen by the number of variables in BDDs representing the two conjucts of universal expansion.